It can be hard to save enough for retirement, but it’s never too late to give your pension pot a boost.

 4. Do what works for you

-These days, retirement need not be at a fixed time.
+These days, retirement dates don't need to be set in stone.
 A growing number of people are opting to phase their retirement, whether by reducing working hours at their existing job, moving to a new part-time job or by starting their own business.

 These earnings can easily top up income from pensions or allow you to take less of your pension income immediately, leaving more to spread out across later years.
 Ensuring you’re putting what you can into your pension while you’re still working is vital as it’s one of the most tax-efficient ways to save money for the future.